 String types in order from easiest to hardest to play:

 - Electric Guitar

 - Steel Stringed Acoustic Guitar

-Having more space between the strings makes finger picking easier to do, but results in a wider neck profile than is commonly found on electric guitars.
-Finally, nylon stringed guitars feature even wider necks than the steel stringed acoustics.
+Having more space between the strings makes fingerpicking easier to do, but results in a wider neck profile than is commonly found on electric guitars.
+Finally, nylon-stringed guitars feature even wider necks than steel-stringed acoustics.
 This is because they are traditionally built with only fingerpicking in mind.